chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 -----

-The ``start`` subcommand is used to start all services that are enabled in the Chef Delivery server.
+The ``start`` subcommand is used to start all services that are enabled in the Chef Automate server.
 This command can also be run for an individual service by specifying the name of the service in the command.